tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 Processing's [`tint()`](https://py.processing.org/reference/tint.html) function tints images using a specified colour.
 This is like taking a sheet of colour transparency film and placing it over a given image.
 It's simple enough to use and best explained with few code snippets.

-Create a new sketch as save it as "tints".
-Download this guardian lion photograph (from the Forbidden City, Beijing) and place it your sketch's "data" sub-directory:
+Create a new sketch and save it as "tints".
+Download this guardian lion photograph (Forbidden City, Beijing) and place it your sketch's "data" sub-directory.

 <a href="{{ site.url }}/img/pitl06/wikimedia-backup/guardian-lion.png" download>guardian-lion.png</a>

-Start the sketch with the following code:
+Setup the sketch with the following code:

 {% highlight py%}
 size(1050,500)